BlackCatDevelopment/catCalendar/README.md

 ===============================

-## NOTE: This Add on is work in progress
+## NOTE: This add on is work in progress
 This is work in progress currently...
 Do not install ;-)

 This is an add on for Black Cat CMS.